SwissDataScienceCenter/ckeditor5/docs/framework/guides/localization.md

 ### Localizing pending actions

-Pending actions are used to inform the user that the action is in progress and we will lost data while exiting the editor - see [https://ckeditor.com/docs/ckeditor5/latest/api/module_core_pendingactions-PendingActions.html](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_pendingactions-PendingActions.html)
+Pending actions are used to inform the user that the action is in progress and we will lost data while exiting the editor - see {@link module:core/pendingactions~PendingActions the `PendingActions` class}

 ```js
 _updatePendingAction() {